sauscar/Blackjack/README.md

 # Blackjack
-Blackjack game, standard 21 bust, stand on 17.
+Play blackjack with computer!
+Standard 21 bust, stand on 17.